MarcialX/KID-Testing/README.md

 # KID-Testing
-Tools to analyse KIDs data from Detector's Lab at Cardiff University
+Tools to analyse KIDs data from Detector's Lab at Cardiff University.